 - Free garden seeds, teaching materials, and advice is provided from mentors in our newsletters.

 - The garden is tilled in the fall and early spring as soil conditions allow.

 - The plots get measured, marked, and monitored.

 - You get lots of fresh garden produce!

-Minutes from Community Garden Meeting – May 3, 2016
+Minutes From Community Garden Meeting – May 4, 2017

 Summer Youth Gardening

 For kindergarten through high school grades (parents welcome too).
 Sessions run March to August.
 Kids will learn the basics of gardening by growing tomatoes, peppers, onions, herbs, and fresh flowers.
 A celebration is held on the last day of the summer program using the produce grown from the garden.
-Contact the Fond du Lac County UW Extension Office or visit the Junior Master Gardener website.
+Contact UW-Extension Fond du Lac County or visit the Junior Master Gardener website.